Vegan Mushroom Pecan Burgers

 Vegan Mushroom Pecan Burgers are are oozing with hoison sauce with bright layers of curly lettuce and red onion.

-• Some do stay together more than others though so here are some hints.
+• Some stay together more than others, though, so here are some hints.

-• Add sticky and starchy ingredients.
-Things like potatoes, beans, tomato paste, lentils and even a little bit of nut butter.
+• Add sticky and starchy ingredients, such as potatoes, beans, tomato paste, lentils, and even a little bit of nut butter.
 They are all sticky and help a lot.

 • An egg replacer can act as a binder.
 My favorite is chia seed meal.
 It gels up almost instantly.